TPIA (1953); ISAA (1953); ARIBA.

 SWAAN was architect, photographer and art historian, prominent in hospital and medical science architecture, and known for his many books of architectural photography and art history

 Born in South Africa, Swaan earned two degrees in architecture at Wits University and then worked in Johannesburg.

-SWAAN, WA registered 1953 ISAA/SACA 1493.
-In 1957 he was recorded as resident at 'Dunrobin', 44 Joel Road, Berea, Johannesburg, member of the TIA, in the employ of Harold H LE ROITH & Partners of Washington house 68a Commissioner Street, Johannesburg.
+In 1959 he was recorded as resident at 'Dunrobin', 44 Joel Road, Berea, Johannesburg, member of the TIA, in the employ of Harold H LE ROITH & Partners of Washington house 68a Commissioner Street, Johannesburg.

-Wim retired last year from the firm of Architecture For Health Science and Commerce, in Tarrytown, New York, where he was a senior vice-president and director of design.
-AHSC is a leader in architecture for medical facilities and laboratories.
+In 1994 SWAAN retired from the firm of Architecture For Health Science and Commerce (AHSC, a leader in architecture for medical facilities and laboratories) in Tarrytown, New York, where he was a senior vice-president and director of design.
 He was known for creating aesthetic solutions in spatial proportions, particularly in public areas, and for designing facades that overcame constrictions and awkward structural formations.

 All truncated references not fully cited in 'References' are those of Joanna Walker's original text and cited in full in the 'Bibliography' entry of the Lexicon.